gnlaera/CDM/README.md

 ## Other therapeutic frameworks

-CDM2 also draws on several established relationship frameworks.
+CDM also draws on several established relationship frameworks.

 ### Attachment theory